 The Fair Isaac Corporation (FICO®) introduced its first scoring model for lenders more than thirty years ago.
 Since 1989, 90% of the leading banks and card issuers have relied on FICO’s model when making lending decisions.

 As of this writing, it is in its ninth iteration – the FICO Score 9 model.
-The FICO Score 10 model will be rolled out in the summer of 2020.
-A new model means updates to the predictive power of the FICO Score.
+The FICO Score 10 model rolled out in the summer of 2020.
+This new model means updates to the predictive power of the FICO Score.
 It also brings more precision and flexibility with trended data.

 A FICO Score groups the information provided by consumer credit reports into five categories, each of which is assigned a percentage of the total score:

-- Payment History (35%) – Every lender wants to know if you’ve paid past accounts on time.
+- Payment History (35%) – Every lender wants to know if you pay your bills and past accounts on time.
 Paying accounts on time is a good indicator to a lender that you will continue this behavior.
 For this reason, this is the most important factor in a FICO score.